Top Credit Cards for Travel Points and Rewards | 2025 Update

 Reward Program/Portal: Chase Ultimate Rewards

-Redeeming Points: 1 to 1 point transfers to 14 travel partners including Marriott, Hyatt, British Airways, and United Airlines or redeem for travel in the Chase Ultimate Rewards portal at a value of 1.5 cents per point.
+Redeeming Points: 1 to 1 point transfers to 14 travel partners including Marriott, Hyatt, British Airways, and United Airlines or redeem for travel in the Chase Ultimate Rewards portal at a value of 1 cents per point.
+Opportunities for "points boost" will be available for certain travel bookings.

-The Points Guy values Ultimate Rewards points at 2 cents a point.
+The Points Guy values Ultimate Rewards points at 2.05 cents a point.
 You can read more about his valuations here.
-This is my go-to resource for keeping up to date on points and credit cards.
+This is my go-to resource for keeping up-to-date on points and credit cards.

 Benefit Summary